Northern Beaches Christian School: Modern architectural buildings

 The school completed its multi-purpose hall named after Australian actress Marina Prior in 2009 and its three-storey STEM Centre in 2024.
 Its modern buildings were designed sustainably and have won several architectural awards.

+Programs and opportunities

+In Secondary, the camps program allows students to choose the activity of their preference during camp week.
+Groups of students from Year 8 to Year 11 can choose from activities like scuba diving, mountain biking, surfing, golf, photography and more.

 The school has a Global Opportunities Program which aims to build global bridges through community partnership, cultural understanding and shared learning.
-GO projects have involved sending teams of staff and students to Cambodia, Rwanda, Uganda and Moree.
-GO teams work in a range of contexts, including running children's programs, English literacy development, and professional development for local teachers.
+Secondary students can choose from study tours, language immersions, service and sports tours.